Dual-Form Pavilion

 Design Concept

-design background.
+As part of the Boundary Topology series, Dual-Form Pavilion takes the century-long evolution of the Shenzhen–Hong Kong boundary as its design background.
 Rather than treating the boundary as a fixed division, the installation represents it as a flexible spatial condition shaped by use and activity.

 Structure Design Process